 "It's a little more complicated than that, but you have a good start.
 The three parts are Power, Wisdom, and Courage.
 They all came together to make up one Triforce.
-Now, many people searched far and wide, trying to find it.
+Now many people searched far and wide trying to find it.
 The person who has all three parts of the Triforce is able to control the fate of our world.
 If a person with a good, honest heart were to find the Triforce, peace would settle over Hyrule and we would live without fear of any evil.
-However, if a bad person who is evil and wants to take over the world to do bad things gets all three pieces, he can spread evil all over and make it a scary place to live.
+However, if a bad person who is evil and wants to take over the world to do bad things gets all three pieces, he can spread evil all over and control the entire world.
 If someone like this were to find the Triforce, it would split into its three parts because only someone pure of heart is able to have the entire Triforce when they first touch it.
 Still following me?"
 I nodded, trying to absorb what he was telling me but still able to keep up.
 I noticed that Link spoke with a more mature voice than I remembered, more like someone older would use.

 "Who did those pieces go to?
 Do you know?"
 I asked, very curious.
 If this really happened, I wanted to know who the other people were, and if they were bad people or not.

 Link looked down at his right hand.
 "Yeah, I know who they are.
 The Triforce of Wisdom went to Princess Zelda, and the Triforce of Courage…well…that went to me".
 I gasped as he took off his glove and showed me the symbol on his hand.
 "It surprised me too Malon.
 But I understand why now".

 "Why?"
 I asked, nearly jumping out of my seat anxiously.